Lufthummel/VideoRenderer/README.md

 ## Usage Instructions

-1. Double click to mount disk image and run the installer package.
-   It will copy the plugin to ~/Library/Application Support/Adobe/Lightroom/Modules/
+1. Start Lightroom

-2. Start Lightroom, select a number of images, open the export dialog In the export dialog choose Export To "Render Video"
+2. Select a number of images
+3. Open the export dialog
+4. In the export dialog choose Export To "Render Video" and enter a path

-## Dependencies
+## Third Party Tools

 These open source technologies are used:

 - ffmpeg: LGPL 2.1 license
 - imagemagick: Apache 2.0 license
-- lua JSON implementation: Creative Commons
+- Jeffs Lua JSON implementation: Creative Commons